2020 United States House of Representatives elections in Oregon

 The 2020 United States House of Representatives elections in Oregon was held on November 3, 2020, to elect the five U.S. representatives from the state of Oregon, one from each of the state's five congressional districts.
-The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Overview

 The Democratic and Republican parties held their primaries on May 19, 2020.
 Oregon's other parties held their primaries at various dates until August 25, 2020.

 District 1

 The 1st district is located in northwestern Oregon and takes in the western Portland metro area, including the Portland suburbs of Beaverton and Hillsboro.
-The incumbent is Democrat Suzanne Bonamici, who was re-elected with 63.6% of the vote in 2018.
+The incumbent was Democrat Suzanne Bonamici, who was re-elected with 63.6% of the vote in 2018.